 - Food & Beverage

 - Ultrasonic cleaning is used to remove chemically inert materials.

 - Chemically remove contaminants by using solvents, caustic wash, acid wash, water, and air flush.

 Note: Do not mechanically clean porous metal elements.
 Like, wire brushing can easily destroy and close off the pores.

 Filson Sintered Metal Fiber Felt

-Filson sintered metal fiber felt consist of different pore sizes of layers, forming a pore gradient, it helps our customers achieve very high filtration accuracy and larger dirt holding capacity.
+Filson sintered metal fiber felt consists of different pore sizes of layers, forming a pore gradient, it helps our customers achieve very high filtration accuracy and larger dirt holding capacity.

-Due to three-dimensional web of fiber, uniform distribution of pore size, large surface area, , high porosity structure, and characteristics, Filson sintered metal fiber felt have continuous and outstanding filtration performance.
+Due to the three-dimensional web of fiber, uniform distribution of pore size, large surface area, high porosity structure, and characteristics, Filson sintered metal fiber felt have continuous and outstanding filtration performance.

 Features of Sintered Metal Fiber Felt: